 How to prepare for your final interview

 Before your final interview, think back on your earlier interviews and re-read the job description.
 If you’re talking to the same person, they may want you to elaborate on an answer you gave earlier.
 If you’re talking to someone new, it can help to fill them in on what you’ve shared in your other conversations.

 At this point, you need to demonstrate that you’ve thoughtfully considered what it would really be like to work in this job and at this company.
 From your previous interviews, reflect on what your day-to-day would look like in this role.
 What questions would you have on the first day?
 In the first month?
 These are good starting points for questions you may want to ask your interviewers.

 If there is an answer you want to modify from a previous interview, this may be your chance to offer a different perspective or additional information.
 Identify new anecdotes based on the skillset you know they’re looking for.
 This can demonstrate your focus and continued attention to detail.

-Hiring decisions are made differently at different companies and you don’t know who on the interview committee may be able to veto a decision to hire you.
-Treat everyone with the utmost respect and don’t let your stamina drop as the day goes on.
+Hiring decisions are made differently at various companies, and you don’t know who on the interview committee may be able to veto a decision to hire you.
+Treat everyone with the utmost respect, and don’t let your stamina drop as the day goes on.